Classical Rhetoric (pre-Socratic Greek) Rhetorical Theory (ecologies) Writing Program Administration

 modernism, literary theory, post-colonial literature, comparative literature

-rhetorical history, theory, and criticism; writing and difference; Jewish identity construction and negotiation; the Holocaust and life-writing; writing pedagogy
+rhetorical history, theory, and criticism; writing and difference; Jewish identity construction and negotiation; the Holocaust and life-writing; film and literature of the Holocaust; writing pedagogy.

 creative writing, young adult fiction, nonfiction writing, journalism, Southeast Asian literature, Philippines literature, Philippine American literature, mixed race and third culture identity